johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 From its first-century origins, as an obscure, tiny, Jewish sect, the Messianic Community has grown and developed across two millennia.
 Today it is an international, intercultural, multi-ethnic community that exists, in some form or another, in practically every nation of the world.
 The message it has proclaimed has impacted innumerable peoples, stories and cultures.

->	**The dynamism of the Messianic Community can be traced directly to its functioning faithfully as a generational discipling movement, spreading out across social, ethnic, linguistic, geographical and cultural boundaries.**
+>	**The historical dynamism of the Messianic Community can be traced directly to its functioning faithfully as a generational discipling movement, spreading out across social, ethnic, linguistic, geographical and cultural boundaries.**

 <!--\begin{pause}-->